vocion/vocion-core/README.md

   <a href="https://creativedesignsguru.com/demo/vocion-core/"><img height="300" src="public/assets/images/nextjs-starter-banner.png?raw=true" alt="Next js starter banner"></a>
 </p>

-🚀 Boilerplate and Starter for Next.js with App Router support, Tailwind CSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest, Testing Library, Commitlint, VSCode, PostCSS, Tailwind CSS, Authentication with [Clerk](https://go.clerk.com/zGlzydF), Database with DrizzleORM (SQLite, PostgreSQL, and MySQL) and [Turso](https://turso.tech/?utm_source=nextjsstarterbp), Error Monitoring with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-vocioncore-logo), Logging with Pino.js and Log Management, Monitoring as Code, Storybook, Multi-language (i18n), and more.
+🚀 Boilerplate and Starter for Next.js with App Router support, Tailwind CSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest (replaced by Vitest), Testing Library, Commitlint, VSCode, PostCSS, Tailwind CSS, Authentication with [Clerk](https://go.clerk.com/zGlzydF), Database with DrizzleORM (SQLite, PostgreSQL, and MySQL) and [Turso](https://turso.tech/?utm_source=nextjsstarterbp), Error Monitoring with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-vocioncore-logo), Logging with Pino.js and Log Management, Monitoring as Code, Storybook, Multi-language (i18n), and more.

 Clone this project and use it to create your own SaaS.
 You can check the live demo at [Vocion](https://react-saas.com).